-Nonprofit arts organizations need fully secured borrowing as the third resource to deal with the terrible circumstances posed by the Covid-19 virus pandemic.
+Nonprofit organizations need fully secured borrowing as the third resource to deal with the terrible fiscal problems posed by the current circumstances.
 Here are the reasons why:

-- The first resource for most arts related nonprofits are gifts and grants.
+• The first resource for most nonprofits are gifts and grants.
 All organizations need to continue to urge donors to be generous, but these pleas for help must compete with urgent needs in other sectors of the economy.
-It is likely that donations this year will not equal the amounts needed by nonprofit arts organizations.
-These are unprecedented times and standard assumptions about unearned income may not hold. - The second resource for many arts related nonprofits is earned revenue.
-Performances, shows, festivals, concerts, and museum gift shops are now closed down.
-With no concerts or shows, earnings are now in the current crisis.
-With less earned income, nonprofits need an alternative. - The third resource is fully secured borrowing.
-This is a different form of borrowing than most people are used to, but it has been tested over many decades and proven to be remarkably useful.
+It is likely that donations at this time will not equal the amounts needed by nonprofit organizations.
+These are unprecedented times and standard assumptions about unearned income may not hold.
+Funds are being slashed for educational programs, for health care and medical research, for vital environmental efforts, for desperately needed social services and even food aid for kids and the poor.

+• The second resource for some nonprofit organizations is earned revenue.
+In the arts performances, gallery shows, festivals, and concerts, are threatened for lack of funds.
+In other areas, research funds, tuition assistance, and a host of social and health care services are all facing a grim future in which earnings simply cannot meet the operational needs of the institutions.
+All earnings are now in jeopardy in the current crisis.
+With less earned income, nonprofits need an alternative.

-During the past five decades the most efficient, ongoing, and least expensive resource for nonprofits is the use of credit.
+• The third resource is fully secured borrowing.
+This is a different form of borrowing than conventional loans.
+Despite its difference, fully secured borrowing really works for nonprofit organizations.
+During the past four decades the most efficient, ongoing, and least expensive resource for nonprofits is the use of credit.
 Today, in this time of crisis, a borrowed dollar is cheaper by far than a donated or earned dollar and is much more readily available from local banks.